• Skip to primary navigation

 For Design and Style

-I’d choose either the Samsung Galaxy Watch FE for its fun and classy color options or the Apple Watch SE Gen 2.
-With its streamlined and slick design, the Apple Watch is as classic as a modern smartwatch gets.
+I’d choose either the Samsung Galaxy Watch FE for its fun and classy color options or the Apple Watch SE Gen 2, with its streamlined and slick design, it is as classic as a modern smartwatch gets.

 If you want a smartwatch that makes a statement, you might consider the Huawei Watch Fit 3.
 I particularly appreciate the colorway with the contrast crown or the big-screen Redmi.